 In this post we will breakdownthe Gravestone Doji Candlestick by understanding the meaning of what it's trying to tell us.
 This will ensure that you don't have to memorize the candlestick name.
 In fact, once you're done reading this post, you'll never have to reference it again.

-Gravestone Doji – A Bearish Candlestick
+Gravestone Doji – A Bearish Doji Candlestick

-The Gravestone Doji is a bearish doji candlestick and, within the right candlestick patterns, is often viewed as a reversal candle.
-This type of doji is spotted as an upside "T" candlestick on a chart.
+This candlestick pattern is often viewed as a reversal candle.
+The Gravestone Doji looks like an upside "T" candlestick on a chart.
 The price breakdown of the gravestone doji suggests a complete sell-off of a once Green candlestick (Refer to the "High" in Image).
 Essentially wiping off any price gain the candlestick may have had. (refer to image)

 The Gravestone Doji suggests that the bears took the bulls down at the very last moment.
 Despite having the initial pump (refer to high), the bulls couldn't hold price past the candlestick Open.
 The gravestone doji is indicative of a massive bear victory.

 The Gravestone Doji can be traded most effectively once a trader understands the meaning and psychology behind the pattern.
 Most traders attempt to memorise various patterns.
 This is extremely unfeasible and ineffective because each candlestick pattern is context-dependent.
 Once a trader understand the meaning behind the candlestick pattern, he will be able to trade the pattern in every context.
 In this article, we will provide examples of the Gravestone Doji Pattern in the following contexts:

 1. Gravestone Doji in a Downtrend